Sign up via call center

 • cystoscopy — an endoscopic method that enables direct visualization of the bladder cavity, clarification of stone size, and assessment of the mucosal condition;

-• computed tomography, used in complex or uncertain cases for precise visualization of calculi and differential diagnosis;
+• computed tomography of the urinary system, used in complex or uncertain cases for precise visualization of calculi and differential diagnosis;

 • laboratory blood and urine tests to identify signs of inflammation, hematuria, infectious processes, and to assess urinary system function.